MarBas97/EventMapsBackend/README.md

 # API documentation
 The repository contains an API made using Python with Flask technology and local database.
 It is related to the Frontend repository (https://github.com/MarBas97/EventMapsFront).
+API provides basic endpoints to enable users to register, login, create and store their marks in the database.
 ## Launching the project
 Download the project and to install all dependencies run